taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [rinna_gpt-neox_ggml-lora](https://github.com/yukaryavka/rinna_gpt-neox_ggml-lora) - The repository contains scripts and merge scripts that have been modified to adapt an Alpaca-Lora adapter for LoRA tuning when assuming the use of the "rinna/japanese-gpt-neox..." [gpt-neox] model converted to ggml.
  * [japanese-llm-roleplay-benchmark](https://github.com/oshizo/japanese-llm-roleplay-benchmark) - This repository was created to evaluate the performance of character role-playing in Japanese LLM.
  * [japanese-llm-ranking](https://github.com/yuzu-ai/japanese-llm-ranking) - This repository supports YuzuAI's Rakuda leaderboard of Japanese LLMs, which is a Japanese-focused analogue of LMSYS' Vicuna eval.
+ * [llm-jp-eval](https://github.com/llm-jp/llm-jp-eval) - This tool is designed to automatically evaluate large-scale Japanese language models across multiple datasets.
+ * [llm-jp-sft](https://github.com/llm-jp/llm-jp-sft) - This repository contains the code for supervised fine-tuning of LLM-jp models.
+ * [llm-jp-tokenizer](https://github.com/llm-jp/llm-jp-tokenizer) - This is a repository that summarizes the tokenizer related to LLM being developed at the LLM Study Group (LLM-jp).

 |Name|downloads/week|total downloads|stars|